Margin Expansion Across 12 Exchanges: Where Operating Margins Predict Returns

 One pattern worth highlighting: stable margins (within +/-1pp of the 3-year average) often perform well relative to what you'd expect.

-In the US, stable margins (9.72% CAGR) outperformed both expanding (6.12%) and contracting (5.29%).
-Stable beat contracting in every market.
+Sweden's stable portfolio (11.86% CAGR) is the standout performer, beating both expanding (5.88%) and contracting (2.55%) by large margins.
+The US stable portfolio (9.76% CAGR) also beats both.
+Stable beat contracting in all markets except India.
 This suggests that the primary signal isn't "expansion is good" but rather "contraction is bad" and "stability is underrated."
-Companies maintaining margins, even without improvement, tend to be well-run businesses that avoid the operational deterioration that destroys value.
-The US result is the strongest case for margin stability as the real quality signal.
+Companies maintaining margins, even without improvement, tend to be well-run businesses that avoid operational deterioration.

 Full Comparison Table